perwin/imfit/docs/fitting_images.rst

 potentially confusing ways.

-First, the pixel values have been photometrically calibrated and transformed into flux values -- specifically, "nanomaggies" (units of 3.631e-6 Jy).
-To fit the images properly, you will need to convert these back to counts, or else combine the flux conversion with the A/D gain to make an "effective gain" parameter as input to imfit.
+First, the pixel values have been photometrically calibrated and transformed into flux values – specifically, “nanomaggies” (units of 3.631e-6 Jy).
+To fit the images properly, you will need to convert these back to counts, or else combine the flux conversion with the A/D gain to make an “effective gain” parameter as input to imfit.

 The photometric calibration is recorded in the image header using the NMGY header keyword.
 You can convert the image back to ADUs via

 ::

    image_ss_counts = image_ss_nmgy / NMGY

 Second, a 2D model of the background is computed and subtracted from the image as part of the pipeline, so you will definitely need to include